 Dinesh Boaz creates a dynamic juxtaposition between the natural landscape and our involvement in it.
-Dinesh explores the world beneath him via helicopters to achieve a ‘top’ down view.
+Dinesh explores the world around him via helicopters to achieve a ‘top’ down view.
 As he states, “By honing-in on the specific details of the earth below, I can highlight the remoteness and stillness in water, sand and rugged space-like terrain, while connecting back to our existence with human form and the life within.”
 Emphasizing lines, colors, shapes and an overall pattern, Boaz’s ideas are showcased in the diversity and depth of his images from across the world.
 Dinesh was born in Chennai, India, graduated with his B.A. from Rutgers University.
 His work was has been quickly recognized with prestige awards, magazine reviews and numerous exhibits across the United States.
 When he is not behind the camera, Dinesh is the Creative Director and Co-Founder of Future First Studio, a division of NYC and LA based Direct Agents, a digital advertising agency.

 Dinesh Boaz has built a strong reputation for making stunning aerial images of some of the most beautiful locations in the world.
 We catch up with him after he took FUJIFILM X-S10 back to where it all began: the skies over New York City.